NeonWilderness/twoday/docs/skins.md

 All skin functions usually target the currently active layout.
 If you want to adress skins in a non-active layout, you <u>must</u> call the "useLayout"-function before utilizing any subsequent skin functions!

-> *The code examples below are very condensed and intentionally omit the recommended try..catch construct as well as the async framing.*
+> *Please be aware, that the code examples below are very condensed and intentionally omit the recommended try..catch construct as well as the async framing.*
 <hr>

 ### Get a list of modified skins